 When playing vs slower decks, just surviving is not enough.
 Cube Warlock is not a high value deck.
 You don’t run multiple tools that generate extra resources, or ways to win a slow, fatigue-oriented game.
 In the long run, lots of decks are going to destroy every threat in your deck (e.g. Control Warrior), destroy your deck (Rin, the First Disciple or just kill you through some combo (e.g. Mind Blast Control Priest can deal lots of damage from the hand after setting you up to 15 with Alexstrasza).
 Of course, it all depends on the match, but you usually have to just kill them before you run out of resources.

 First and one of the most important cards in those matchpus is Mountain Giant.
-I’d say that around 1/4 of the games with Cube Warlock are finished around Turn 6-7 thanks to the Giants.
+I’d say that around 1/4 of the games with Cube Warlock are won around Turn 6-7 thanks to the Giants.
 Dropping a Giant on Turn 4 is really big when your opponent can’t answer it right away, mostly because you can do so many things later while still putting pressure.
 Your opponent has to play defensively, while you can push.
 Most of the time, unless there is some high priority target on the board, you just push face damage.
 8 per turn is a lot and can’t be underestimated, especially against Warlocks (which should already be around 20-24 health from the taps and Librarians).
 After dropping the Giant, you have a few things to do.
-You can play another Giant, copy the one you have with Faceless Manipulator, play Skull of the Man'ari or Possessed Lackey (and no matter whether you get Doomguard or Voidlord, it’s still great), and on Turn 6 you can eat your Giant with Cube and Dark Pact it.
+You can play another Giant, copy the one you have with Faceless Manipulator, play Skull of the Man'ari.
+On Turn 6 you can either drop Possessed Lackey (good thing is that if you have something on the board already, your opponent might be too busy to worry about silencing it).
+You can also eat your Giant with Cube and Dark Pact it.
 The last play is especially powerful if you need to attack something and lose health in process.
-For example, your opponent drops a Cobalt Scalebane on Turn 5.
+For example, your opponent drops a 5/5 minions.
 Hitting it, then dropping Cube and killing it results not only in healing your Giant up, but also getting an extra one.
 However, if you play a matchup in which putting pressure is important, you’d want to do that even on a full health Giant just to get an extra 8/8.